 From August 1957 to May 1958, Lieutenant Ismay was the Executive Officer on board USS Otterstetter (DER-244).
 After this tour, Ismay was briefly inactive, before returning to active duty in February 1959 as the Assistant Plans Officer to Commander, Carrier Division Four.
 He was promoted to Lieutenant Commander in September 1960.
-From July 1962 to June 1964, he was the Officer-In-Charge of USS Sequoia (AG-23).
+From July 1962 to June 1964, he was the Officer-In-Charge of the presidential yacht USS Sequoia (AG-23).
 Just before his tour ended, he married Mary C. Carns, the daughter of Major General Carns, U.S. Army.
 He then attended the Armed Forces Staff College and Defense Language Institute, East Coast.
 In June 1965, he arrived in Vietnam as the Flag Secretary to Chief, Naval Advisory Group, Military Assistance Command, Vietnam.
 In August, he was promoted to Commander, and in October, he was reassigned to Coastal Squadron One.

 At the time of Ismay's arrival, the Squadron was just being organized, and it was called Boat Squadron One, consisting of two Swift Boats (PCFs) and only a small number of personnel.
 By the time his tour ended in November 1966, Ismay had 84 Swift Boats, three experimental Patrol Air Cushion vehicles and over 750 men.
 Coastal Squadron One played an influential role in Operation Market Time, the patrolling of Vietnam's waterways.